kreauniv/comp308/_sources/fun-in-piclang.rst.txt

 An important thing to note is that we're now considering :rkt:`FunC` and :rkt:`ApplyC` terms to be valid :rkt:`PicExprC` terms.
 While we can expect :rkt:`ApplyC` to produce pictures, evaluating :rkt:`FunC` clearly does not produce a picture.
-Just as the :rkt:`(block (def x) ...)` instruction produces a :rkt:`Block` object on the stack in our :rkt:`stack-machine`, a :rkt:`FunC` expression produces a ... "function value".
+Just as the :rkt:`(block (def x) ...)` instruction produces a :rkt:`Block` object on the stack in our :rkt:`stack-machine`, we'll take a :rkt:`FunC` expression to produce a ... "function value".

 This means we need to expand the notion of what our PicLang :rkt`interpret` function can return to include such function values.
 Incidentally, we've now expanded the scope of what :rkt:`ApplyC` can produce to include function values too.
 In other words, we've in two strokes admitted first class functions into our language!

 We'll now formalize the return type of :rkt:`interp` using a type consisting of a set of "value terms" - denoted by the :rkt:`V` suffix.

 .. code-block:: racket

-    (struct PictureV (pic))
+    (struct PicV (pic))
     (struct FunV (argname bindings expr))

 No more subst